 Today, the region's economies are predominantly services oriented.
+As of 2023,

-As of 2022, Israel's GDP per capita, the Levant's highest, is more than 15 times that of the Palestinian Territories.
-Israel, a technologically advanced economy, controls much of the Palestinian Territories' economy, limiting the movement of people and goods.
-Unemployment rates vary widely, ranging from 26% in the Palestinian Territories to 18% in Jordan, 10% in Syria, 13% in Lebanon, and 4% in Israel as of 2022.
+Israel's GDP per capita, the Levant's highest, is more than 15 times that of the Palestinian Territories.
+Israel, a technologically advanced economy, controls much of the Palestinian Territories' economy, limiting the movement of people and goods, Unemployment rates vary widely, ranging from greater than 51% in the Palestinian Territories to 18% in Jordan.
+13% in Svria.
+12% in Lebanon, and 3% in Israel as of 2023.
 As many residents work informal jobs, the formal unemployment rate is often much higher.
-In both Jordan and Lebanon, public dissatisfaction with worsening economic conditions has repeatedly led to anti-government protests.
-Meanwhile, Syria's economy virtually collapsed after the 2011 start of the civil war, shrinking by about 80% between 2011-16.
-As of 2023, experts predict a 2.8% growth in the region's GDP, less than that of 2021-22 and due in part to the ongoing conflict between Israel and the Palestinian territories.
+In both Jordan and Lebanon, public dissatisfaction with worsening economic conditions has repeatedly led to antigovernment protests.
+Meanwhile.
+Svria's economy virtually collapsed after the 2011 start of the civil war, shrinking by about 80% between 2011-16.
+As of mid-2024, experts predict a 2.8% growth in the region's GDP. less than that of 2021-22 and due in part to the ongoing conflict between Israel and the Palestinian territories.